Adamskoullos/ProDev/README.md

 when uploading an image a file path to the `user/imageCollection` is made and once uploaded firebase returns a `url` access point to use within the application to display the image.

-- **useCollection**: Initially the only function to be within this composable is the `AddDoc` function to add new projects, messages and bugs to firebase Storage
+- **useCollection**: Initially the only function to be within this composable is the `AddDoc` function to add new projects, messages and bugs to firebase firestore

 - **getCollection**: is used to grab the whole collection in order to loop through them and display them as a list.
 Here we can use the Vue computed property to create filtered lists for different purposes.

-- **useDocument**: is used to update and delete individual documents from firebase Storage
+- **useDocument**: is used to update and delete individual documents from firebase firestore and storage

 - **getDocument**: is used to grab individual documents. first a reference to the document is made, this is done by passing in the collection and id.
 A real time listener is added to the document reference updating its value on any updates to the database.
 In practice when a user adds a new task to a project and hits the `Add task` button the project document is updated, the user is re-routed to the project list view and as the view mounts the DOM the collection is grabbed with the updated document and rendered to the screen.